 A walk through the village turns into a great experience for the senses.
 While the wind blows through the sea of flowers, you walk past brightly painted houses that light up like splashes of color behind the fields of white, blue and red flowers and provide the perfect backdrop for great summer pictures.

-In any case, one thing has been proven: in the future I will try not to form an opinion about a region that I do not know before I get there.
-Most of the time things turn out differently, and you are often surprised by the local conditions.
-In any case, I will remember Newfoundland in July as a wildflower paradise.
-I don't need icebergs there.
-They are a reason for another trip to "the rock" - a little earlier in the year.
+One thing has become clear: in future I will try not to form an opinion about a region that I don't know.
+Things usually turn out differently than expected and you are often surprised by the conditions on site.
+I will definitely remember Newfoundland in July as a wildflower paradise.
+I don't need icebergs for that.
+They are the reason for another trip to "the rocks" - a little earlier in the year.

 Sources Trinity Newfoundland: On-site research supported by Tourism Newfoundland and the Canadian Tourism Commission

-Text Trinity Newfoundland: © Copyright Monika Fuchs, TravelWorldOnline
+Text Trinity Newfoundland: © Copyright Monika Fuchs and TravelWorldOnline.

-Photos Trinity Newfoundland: © Copyright Monika Fuchs, TravelWorldOnline
+Photos Trinity Newfoundland: © Copyright Monika Fuchs and TravelWorldOnline.

-Video Trinity Newfoundland: © Copyright Petar Fuchs, TravelWorldOnline
+Video Trinity Newfoundland: © Copyright Petar Fuchs and TravelWorldOnline.